carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 tags: ['carvel', 'helm', 'gitops']
 ---

-In this blog, we will see how to author [`bitnami nginx helm chart`](https://github.com/bitnami/charts/tree/master/bitnami/nginx) into Carvel package and then consume the same.
 In this blog post we will first show you how to wrap and distribute [`Bitnami nginx helm chart`](https://github.com/bitnami/charts/tree/master/bitnami/nginx) as a Carvel package, and then install it on the Kubernetes cluster via PackageInstall CR (via kapp-controller).

 ## Why should I choose Carvel